munzekm/MegaMunzek/content/ember.md

 tags:
   - getting-started
 ---

+I chose the major, computer science because it was so different than anything I have done before.
+Coming into college I had no idea what field I wanted to go into.
+I took many different class like psychology, philosophy, economics, environmental science, and I never felt a connection with any of those classes.
+Computer science is so interesting and there are so many different routes you can take.

-Here are some of my projects in the field of computer science that I have worked on.
+## Here are my projects that I have worked on in Computer Science.

 [Cogitate Tool](https://github.com/GatorCogitate/cogitate_tool) This is a open source tool where you can manage the level of constructions within a group.
 Cogitate